Updated: Jan 17

 #1 Floor crunch

-One of the best variations in the floor crunch, during which you only flex the abs, without getting your torso completely off of the ground.
+One of the best variations in the floor crunch is during which you only flex the abs, without getting your torso completely off of the ground.

 This allows for a strong, prominent contraction, which will inevitably bring better development of your abs.